in Halifax County, North Carolina, Professor Richard Rowell Ptolemy Powell figured prominently into the legend of the “Bell Witch”

 Powell was never around when Kate put on demonstrations, and neither spoke nor

 wrote of her.
-Interestingly, there are several accounts that allege Powell
+Interestingly, several accounts allege

 was involved with the occult.
 One such account describes an incident that took place at the

-schoolhouse, involving Calvin and John Johnston who, while
+John Johnston who, while

 walking down the road by the schoolhouse one evening, noticed the glare of a